facebookresearch/audiocraft/model_cards/MUSICGEN_MODEL_CARD.md

 **Use cases:** Users must be aware of the biases, limitations and risks of the model.
 MusicGen is a model developed for artificial intelligence research on controllable music generation.
 As such, it should not be used for downstream applications without further investigation and mitigation of risks.

+## Update: stereo models and large melody.

+We further release a set of stereophonic capable models.
+Those were fine tuned for 200k updates starting from the mono models.
+The training data is otherwise identical and capabilities and limitations are shared with the base modes.
+The stereo models work by getting 2 streams of tokens from the EnCodec model, and interleaving those using the delay pattern.
+We also release a mono large model with melody conditioning capabilities.
+The list of new models is as follow:

+- facebook/musicgen-stereo-small
+- facebook/musicgen-stereo-medium
+- facebook/musicgen-stereo-large
+- facebook/musicgen-stereo-melody
+- facebook/musicgen-melody-large
+- facebook/musicgen-stereo-melody-large

 [arxiv]: https://arxiv.org/abs/2306.05284